Bookmark & Share

 Category Archives: Serum Creatinine

-I am unable to make a specific diagnosis based on the information that you provide.
-The goal of treatment of chronic kidney disease (CKD) is not to lower the serum creatinine but rather to avoid further loss of kidney function … Continue reading →
+I am unable to make a specific diagnosis of kidney disease based on the information that you present.
+As one ages, there is a natural loss of kidney function.
+It is also true that the serum creatinine can vary from … Continue reading →